jrodriguezmonti/Questionipy/README.md

 ## Configuration

-1. Edit the `config/config.json` file to customize your exam settings, such as maximum characters per page, desired questions per exam, and number of students.
+1. Edit the `config/config.json` or `config/larger_question_pool.json` to use the included sample file to customize your exam settings, such as maximum characters per page, desired questions per exam, and number of students.
 2. Place your question pool in the `config/question_pool.json` file.
 The question pool should be in the specified JSON format.

 ## Usage